There are 28 photo albums.

 Members of St James's congregation and visitors to the church will probably be familiar with a somewhat distant view of the organ on the north side of the chancel as shown above.
 Only an intrepid few, however, will have ventured into the interior of the instrument, behind the console.
 Here can be seen metal and wooden pipes of many shapes and sizes.

 Autumn 2017 saw the introduction of a gardening club.
 This was, and still is, for anybody with an interest in keeping the churchyard looking its best.

 The very popular St James's Ark is a playgroup for carers and under fives which is Christian based and non-educational.

-To give thanks to God for all the animals around us there was a pet service on Sunday 8 October, 2017.
-Pets of all kinds were brought into church for a blessing.
-There were also songs, stories and prayers and afterwards both pets and owners enjoyed some refreshments.
+To give thanks to God for all the animals around us a Pet Service is held in the autumn.
+Pets of all kinds are brought into church for a blessing.
+There are also songs, stories and prayers and afterwards both pets and owners enjoy some refreshments.

 The clock faces were taken away in September, 2017, for a major restoration project at the clockmakers.
 The clock was built by J Smith & Sons of Derby in 1893, and this is the first major refurbishment of the faces.
 Work will include cleaning and shot blasting the copper-backed cast iron faces back to base metal, replacing the back and repainting them their original colours of black and gold, and applying gold leaf.
 They were back in place by the end of November.

 There are many initiatives in our Action Plan.
 These photos show some of the improvements made to the church and hall during 2017/18.

 A new service, started in 2017, has the needs of children and parents particularly in mind, though everyone is invited.
 It is fun-filled with lively songs, hands-on activities and a famous Bible story - the whole family can learn together.